 Cost-sharing payments for drugs that are not on-formulary but are approved as exceptions accumulate toward the plan’s in-network maximum out-of-pocket.

-Office visits for the treatment of mental health, behavioral health, or substance use disorder conditions shall be categorized as Mental/Behavioral Health and Substance Use Disorder Outpatient Services, regardless of provider type.
-Outpatient services may be subclassified into office visits and all other outpatient items and services.
+Office visits for the treatment of mental health, behavioral health, or substance use disorder conditions shall be categorized as Mental/Behavioral Health and Substance Use Disorder Outpatient - Office Visits , regardless of provider type.
 Other Practitioner Office Visits (Nurse, Physician Assistant) shall generally be treated as a Primary Care Visit to Treat an Injury or Illness or Preventive Care/Screening Immunization.
 A carrier may include in the Other Practitioner category: nurse practitioners, certified nurse midwives, respiratory therapists, clinical psychologists, licensed clinical social worker, marriage and family therapists, applied behavior analysis therapists, acupuncture practitioners, chiropractic practitioners, registered dieticians and other nutrition advisors.
 A carrier is not precluded from using another comparable benefit category for a service provided by one of these practitioners.
-Services provided by other practitioners for the treatment of mental health or substance use disorder conditions shall be categorized as Mental/Behavioral Health and Substance Use Disorder Outpatient Services.
+Services provided by other practitioners for the treatment of mental health or substance use disorder conditions shall be categorized as Mental/Behavioral Health and Substance Use Disorder Outpatient Services - Office Visits or Mental/Behavioral Health and Substance Use Disorder Outpatient Services - Other.

+Services with a co-pay should be charged with the following methodology: one co-pay per benefit category per day per provider.
+For example, a charge for a lab draw and read at a primary care visit by the same provider would result in one lab co-pay and one primary care office visit co-pay for the individual.

 For outpatient services where a facility fee and physician/surgical services are not billed separately, an issuer may apply the cost-sharing requirements for both the facility fee and the physician/surgical services to the total charge.

-Cost-sharing for services subject to the federal Mental Health Parity and Addiction Equity Act (MHPAEA) may be different but not more than those listed in the standard plan design, if necessary, for compliance with MHPAEA.
+For outpatient encounters that include multiple services, an issuer may apply the cost-sharing requirements for each service provided.
+For instance, an outpatient encounter involving a surgeon, radiologist, and anesthesiologist would result in three cost-share payments for the consumer.

 For instances where there is a co-pay for Skilled Nursing Facility and All Inpatient Hospital Services, it is a per-day co-pay (with a limit of five co-pays for an inpatient stay).
 For instance, a two-day stay would result in two co-pays for the consumer.

-The co-pay for All Inpatient Hospital Services includes the facility fee and professional service charges.
+The co-pay for All Inpatient Hospital Services covers the facility fee and professional services.
 For instance, an individual with a one-day stay at a hospital in the Gold standard plan would pay only the $525 co-pay.

+The cost share amount for Emergency Room Services covers facility fee and professional services.

 Unless otherwise noted in this appendix, carriers are permitted to assign any service to any benefit category if permissible under state and federal law.